liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/01-preparing-android-projects-for-liferay-screens.markdown

+---
+header-id: preparing-android-projects-for-liferay-screens
+---

-# Preparing Android Projects for Liferay Screens [](id=preparing-android-projects-for-liferay-screens)
+# Preparing Android Projects for Liferay Screens

 To use Liferay Screens, you must install it in your Android project and then configure it to communicate with your @product@ instance.
 Note that Screens is